YouTube

 BAMBOO ISLAND

-Without any lunch I made a beeline for the boat, it had taken me 2hours 30 to do something that should have taken half that.
+Without any lunch, I made a beeline for the boat.
+It had taken me 2 hours 30 min to do something that should have taken half that.
 But it was off to the next island, Bamboo Island.
 This gave me all sorts of Fiji memories and is also going through the same program with Maya Bay.

 SUMMED UP….